 You can use our asset allocation calculator to see what a typical portfolio may look like based on different risk tolerance levels.

-Constructing an Investment Portfolio: Risk Tolerance
+Creating an Investment Portfolio Using Your Risk Tolerance

 Risk is the potential for your investments to lose money when the market or a particular asset class doesn’t perform well.
 There is always a degree of risk when you invest.
 If you absolutely cannot afford to lose your money, you might want to consider putting it into a savings account or the best CD you can find.
 The FDIC insures both of these.
 That means you won’t lose all your money the way you might with a stock.